Aidenseo3180/blog-web-application/README.md

 ### How to use Claudinary

-Create account in Claudinary.
-Then, copy and paste your CloudName, ApiKey, ApiSecret to appsetting.json
+Create account in Claudinary, copy and paste the CloudName, ApiKey, ApiSecret to appsetting.json

 ## Deployment